 Heat tape is another option to keep your pipes from freezing.
 This can be a safety risk, so you should read the instructions for heat tape carefully and only use them where and how the manufacturers recommend it.
-Some tape is meant only for outdoor pipes and some only for indoor pipes.
+Some tape is meant only for outdoor pipes and some are only for indoor pipes.

 Turn Up the Heat

 Especially if the home is vacant, you should turn up the heat during winter nights.
-Excess heat can help protect the pipes from freezing and it can be protective of other features, appliances and surfaces in the home too, which are all likely not meant to be frozen.
+Excess heat can help protect the pipes from freezing and it can be protective of other features, appliances, and surfaces in the home too, which are all likely not meant to be frozen.

 Look for Foundation Problems

 Cracks and gaps in the foundation can let in cold air even though the home is warm.
 These gaps and cracks are especially a problem if they are right next to pipes, as this will expose the pipes to the coldest air and increase the odds that they will freeze over.
 You can fill in these gaps and cracks before the cold weather arrives.
-Ideally, you’d have a professional do this to ensure that the crack is filled for the long-term, or you’ll find yourself out there next winter filling in the same gaps.
+Ideally, you’d have a professional do this to ensure that the crack is filled for the long term, or you’ll find yourself out there next winter filling in the same gaps.

 Drain Outdoor Fixtures

 The outdoor fixtures are more likely to burst than the indoor ones, simply because they are exposed to colder temperatures and aren’t protected by the house.
-It is a good idea to disconnect the outdoor hoses and drain water from the pipes that lead to outdoor hoses.
+It is a good idea to disconnect the outdoor hoses and drain water from the pipes that lead to the outdoor hoses.
 Though these are internal pipes they will also be colder than the other indoor pipes because they lead outside.